32nd Air Refueling Squadron: Cold War

-On 4 August 1946, the 788th Bombardment Squadron was inactivated and its mission, personnel and equipment were transferred to the 32d Bombardment Squadron, which was simultaneously activated.
-It was deployed to Furstenfeldbruck AB, Germany, July–August 1948; to RAF Station Scrampton, England, October 1948-January 1949; and to RAF Stations Lakenheath and Sculthorpe, May–November 1950 for "show of force" missions in Europe as a result of the Berlin Blockade by the Soviet Union and rising Cold War tensions in Europe.
+On 4 August 1946, the 788th Bombardment Squadron at Smoky Hill Army Air Field was inactivated and its mission, personnel and equipment were transferred to the 32d Bombardment Squadron, which was simultaneously activated.
+It was deployed to Furstenfeldbruck Air Base, Germany, from July to August 1948; to RAF Scampton, England, from October 1948 until January 1949; and to RAF Lakenheath and RAF Sculthorpe, from May to November 1950 for "show of force" missions in Europe as a result of the Berlin Blockade by the Soviet Union and rising Cold War tensions in Europe.

-The squadron was equipped in 1953 with B-47 Stratojets, and trained with electronic countermeasures from 1958–1964.
+The squadron was equipped in 1953 with Boeing B-47 Stratojets, and trained with electronic countermeasures from 1958 until 1964.

 In 1965 the squadron was redesignated 32d Air Refueling Squadron and assumed the mission, personnel and equipment of the 321st Air Refueling Squadron, which was simultaneously inactivated, at Lockbourne Air Force Base.
 The unit performed air refueling operations worldwide from 1965–1979 and since 1981.
 From c.
 10 June–8 October 1972, all personnel and aircraft were on loan to units in the Pacific or other Strategic Air Command units, leaving the squadron unmanned.
 It deployed most aircraft and personnel to Southeast Asia October–December 1972, in support of Operation Linebacker II.
 It again deployed aircrews and tankers to various locations for air refueling support in Southwest Asia from August 1990–April 1991.

 Modern era

-The 32d received the first KC-10A delivered to the Air Force, at Barksdale AFB, on 17 March 1981.
+The 32d received the first McDonnell Douglas KC-10 Extender delivered to the Air Force, at Barksdale Air Force Base, Louisiana on 17 March 1981.